• Home

 3. Onion

-Onions are other big fructan sources.
+Onions are another big fructan source..
 They are mainly used to flavor a collection of dishes, like garlic, thus meaning you cannot avoid it.
-The main fructan sources are shallots, while Spanish onions have the lowest sources.
+The main fructan sources are shallots, while Spanish onions have the lowest fructan content.

 Even though different onion varieties have various FODMAP amounts, all are regarded as high FODMAPs.
 The best low FODMAPs include;